 There are some therapy models for couples that work only face-to-face.
 Some specific interventions and techniques require the therapist to be able to lean back and forth with their body.
 It helps them get physically closer or further away from one or both partners.
 There are some role play exercises and therapeutic “sculptures” that partners can do when they are physically in the therapist’s office.
 If your couples therapist thrives on such interventions then your best bet is to see them in person.

 Fear of technology.

 Unfortunately, this goes for some couples therapists and some clients.
 They cannot figure out how to download an online communication platform and feel embarrassed to ask someone to help them or walk them through the process.
 This is not really a limitation of online counselling itself but I included it here because it can prevent the process before it even begins.

 All in all, most couples can benefit significantly from virtual couples therapy provided there is a good internet connection.
 Some people refuse to try online counselling with their partner because it is new or unnatural.
-There is no suggestion for that other than simply giving it a try and finding out from actual experience whether it works for you or not.
+There is no suggestion for that other than simply giving it a try to find out from experience whether it works for you or not.
 I have had couples who preferred to continue online counselling once they tried it on vacation even though they could drive to my office when they came back home.